mauriciogtec/gfen-reproduce/README.md

 ### Julia Package Installation

 All the algorithms to run the GFEN are available in our Julia package `GraphFusedElasticNet.jl`.
-To install the package permanently you can use the following command in the Julia REPL:
+To install the package from the Internet you can use the following command in the Julia REPL:

 ```julia
 using Pkg
 Pkg.add("https://github.com/mauriciogtec/GraphFusedElasticNet.jl")
 ```

-In the future, after we test it in a few other problems, we will upload these package as an official Julia package.

-As an alternative to direct installing the package in the system, the package can be loaded directly from the source code.
-Our Julia package is registered as a git submodule of this Github repository.
-To clone the repository and activate the submodule one must execute the following command when cloning from this repo:
+In the future, after we test it in a few other problems, we will register this package as an official Julia package.
+As an alternative to direct installation from the Internet into the base system, the package can be loaded directly from the local source code.
+More specifically, the package is configured as a git submodule of this Github repository.
+To clone the repository with the submodule activated one must execute the following command when cloning this repo:

 ```bash
 git clone --recurse-submodules https://github.com/mauriciogtec/gfen-reproduce